-Monetary Policy Committee (MPC) of New Zealand sets the interest rate set, which also named official cash rate (OCR), which affects the costs of borrowing and saving.
-Interest rates tends to lag behind inflation trends but to move in the same direction, as interest rates is the primary tool used by central banks to manage inflation.
-Such positive but delayed correlation between “OCR” and “CPI” has been observed from above plot, which proves the effectiveness of the New Zealand monetary policy.
+The monetary Policy Committee (MPC) of New Zealand sets the interest rate set, which is also named the official cash rate (OCR), which affects the costs of borrowing and saving.
+Interest rates trends to lag behind inflation trends but move in the same direction, as interest rates are the primary tool used by central banks to manage inflation.
+Such a positive but delayed correlation between “OCR” and “CPI” has been observed from the above plot, which proves the effectiveness of the New Zealand monetary policy.